AllenHiggins/Roman-Numeral-Coverter/README.md

 # Roman-Numeral-Coverter
-# converts Roman Numerals in to ints
+# Converts Roman Numerals in to numbers